Offset – SET IT OFF (Album Review)

 I usually don’t think songs with Godzilla-like beats age well, but “SAY MY GRACE” has a good mix of meaningful lyrics and epic vibes.

 Offset sticks his chest out like Janet in “SAY MY GRACE.”
 In his verses, he talks about kicking the devil’s ass, destroying his opps, and making tons of money.
-He also asks GOD why he took away some of the people he loves, which adds a layer of gloom to the track.
+He also questions God about why He took away some of the people he loves, which adds a layer of gloom to the track.

-As much as I like Offset’s verse in “SAY MY GRACE,” it’s Travis Scott who’s the star of the show.
-I just love how Scott’s robotic vocals and steady flows layer on top of the song’s triumphant beat.
-Like, s**t takes a notable turn for the good as soon as he comes on.
+As much as I like Offset’s verse, it’s Travis Scott who truly steals the show.
+I love how Scott’s robotic vocals and steady flows layer perfectly over the song’s triumphant beat.
+The energy noticeably shifts for the better the moment he comes in.

 1. JEALOUSY (Ft.
 Cardi B)